Top 6 Trends in Social Commerce: Industry Insights

 Think again.
 Because social media isn’t only about socializing anymore.
 But selling.

 According to Influencer Marketing Hub, this year global social commerce sales are expected to hit almost $1.3 billion*.
-But if your business wants a slice of that sweet social pie today, you need to first get to grips with tomorrow – more specifically, with the social commerce trends currently driving the industry.
+But if your business wants a slice of that sweet social pie today, you need to first get to grips with tomorrow – more specifically, with a social media strategy that factors in the social commerce trends currently driving the industry.

 So what is social commerce, exactly?
 How does it differ from ecommerce, why should you be interested in it, and – most importantly – what are the top 6 social commerce trends you need to know about?